 Now, these keto lemon bars are best served cold.
 So once our the tray of lemon bars cools down, we'll want to refrigerate them for atleast an hour.

-Then, once the bars are chilled, we can remove them from the fridge, cut them into 9 squares, and sift some Confectioners Swerve on top of them.
+Then, once the bars are chilled, we can remove them from the fridge, cut them into 9 squares, and sift some powdered sugar - Confectioners Swerve - on top of them.

 Gah, my mouth is watering just thinking about making them!

-I said it before and I’ll say it again – these lemon bars are addictive.
+I said it before and I’ll say it again – thes bars are addictive.

 Sugar Free Lemon Bars